The Story

-In 1966, when I first became interested in lifting weights, not much was known about it by the general public or the medical community.
+When I first became interested in lifting weights in 1966, the general public and the medical community knew little about it.
 Even though more information is available today, it is safe to say that the fitness industry has become a marketplace of misinformation.

 My first job in the fitness business was at a local ‘health spa.’
 The spa was complete with chrome dumbbells, treadmills, and special saunas.
 As an instructor, I was issued a white medical smock as a uniform and paid a commission for membership sales.
 I quickly learned that selling memberships and products was the driving force behind the fitness business and that if I wanted the truth about exercise, I would have to look elsewhere.

 Unfortunately, the popularity of Nautilus Centers waned, and they became few and far between.
-The hard work and personal responsibility required by the philosophy of Nautilus gave way to the more marketable idea that more is better, just do it and have fun.
+The hard work and personal responsibility required by Nautilus’s philosophy gave way to the more marketable idea that more is better: do it and have fun.
 Exercise had come to mean everything from dancing to rock climbing.

 Essential exercise continues to be a dream come true for me.
-I am fortunate to work closely with people and watch the changes that take place in their lives as a result of the sessions we do together.
+I am fortunate to work closely with people and watch the changes in their lives that result from our sessions.

 Dennis Rogers